Zenika/zenika-career-paths-framework/paths/posture.md

 ### Doer

-Doer is th beginning of the path.
+The __Doer__ posture marks the beginning of the path.

-The mains abilities are the following:
+Doers are able to:
-- Ability to follow a plan, an order, an idea, ...
+- Follow a plan, an order, an idea...
-- Ability to alter in case of something went wrong
+- Change course in case something goes wrong
-- Ability to set up good communication patterns within a team
-- Ability to develop the sense of team ownership

 ### Consultant

-Constulant is the next level, it's the ability to go over the simple execution.
+Consultants are at the next level.
+They have the ability to go beyond simple task execution.

 They also showcase the following:
-- Set up clear communication patterns between the objective's stakeholders and the team
+- Ability to communicate clearly with objectives' stakeholders
-- Ability to go from what we have been 'ask' to do to the (real) need
+- Ability to go from what has been 'asked' to be done to the (real) need
-- Ability to identify bottleneck before they happened
+- Ability to identify bottlenecks before they congest a context

-From this point, there is three dictinct path.
-The three path have some common part, as the posture need to be shared with the person or group you are helping.
+From this point onward, there are 3 dictinct paths.
+They overlap each other to some extent, as helping individuals or groups requires some fundamental techniques.

 ### Mentor